Codium-ai/pr-agent/docs/REVIEW.md

 ```
 /reflect_and_review
 ```
-The tool will first ask the author questions about the PR, and will guide the review based on his answers.
+The tool will first ask the author questions about the PR, and will guide the review based on their answers.

 <kbd><img src=https://codium.ai/images/pr_agent/reflection_questions.png width="768"></kbd>
 <kbd><img src=https://codium.ai/images/pr_agent/reflection_answers.png width="768"></kbd>